-An in-depth examination of operation strategies for manufacturing and services and their essential links with other organizational functions, including marketing, finance, and engineering.
+An in-depth examination of operation strategies for manufacturing and service firms and their essential links with other organizational functions, including marketing and finance.
 Development, content, and implementation of operations strategies are discussed in the context of domestic and international cases.
 Student teams apply a theoretical framework to analyze operations strategies in local firms.
 Prerequisites: OP 360, MKTG 350 (MKTG 350 may be taken concurrently with OP 361).